AI-generated

 History

-1. Regional Trial Court, Branch XIV, Oroquieta City: Convicted Sulpicio Intod of the crime of attempted murder.
+1. The Regional Trial Court (RTC), Branch XIV, Oroquieta City, found petitioner guilty of attempted murder.

 Facts